-Laure Obeid received her Bachelor of Arts from LAU in Teaching Arabic as a Foreign Language.
-In addition to her position as being an Arabic language teacher at the International College (IC) in Beirut, she continues to teach Arabic (both classical and colloquial) for foreigners at SINARC .
+Laure Obeid received her BA from LAU in Teaching Arabic as a Foreign Language.
+In addition to her position as an Arabic language teacher at the International College (IC) in Beirut, she continues to teach Arabic (both classical and colloquial) to foreigners at SINARC.

-Additional highly qualified and experienced faculty and assistants trained in total-immersion oral-proficiency methodology are recruited from within Lebanon and from the best Arabic programs around the world.
+Additional highly qualified faculty and assistants trained in total-immersion oral-proficiency methodology are recruited from within Lebanon and the best Arabic programs around the world.

 SINARC organizes four mandatory excursions to historical and tourist sites in Lebanon, such as the Jeita Grotto; the Arab and Roman ruins in Baalbek, Byblos, Anjar, Tyre, Sidon and Tripoli;the Cedars of Lebanon; the historical palaces in Beiteddine and Deir al-Qamar ;as well as a tour of South Lebanon.